 (A) Counsel has filed an executed copy of the “Rights and Responsibilities of Chapter 13 Debtors and Their Attorneys,” available on the Court’s website;

-(5) Except for pre-petition retainers, all fees shall be paid through the plan unless otherwise ordered.
-Absent Court authorization, Counsel may not receive fees directly from the Debtor other than the pre-petition retainer.
-After plan confirmation, the trustee shall pay Counsel until the fee is paid in full.
+Except for pre-petition retainers, all fees shall be paid through the plan and Counsel may not receive fees directly from the Debtor other than the pre-petition retainer, unless the Court orders otherwise.

-(7) On its own motion or the motion of any party in interest at any time prior to entry of a final decree, the Court may order a hearing to review any fee paid or to be paid.
+On its own motion or the motion of a party in interest prior to entry of a final decree, the Court may order a hearing to review a fee paid or to be paid.